GoodL1n/GoodL1n/README.md

 ### Hi there 👋
-🧢 I'm Denis, a Junior Frontend Engineer(Angular)
+🧢 I'm Denis, a FullStack Engineer(Angular/NodeJS)